 Unfortunately, missed classes are not made up and we are unable to refund or credit any of your fees.
 However, if you let us know well in advance of your arrival, we'll do our best to plan around your schedule so that you will not miss any classes.
 (This is easier to do for One to One students than for Group for obvious reasons.)

 All ages.
-While the average age of students may be in their 30s or 40s, at any given moment we usually have students here ranging in age from 20s to 70+.
-Children are welcome to study with their parents in the special “Family Program” or in the children’s tutorial “Childrens One to One“.
+While the average age of students may be in their 30s or 50s, at any given moment we usually have students here ranging in age from 20s to 70+.
+Children are welcome to study with their parents in the special “Family Program” or in the children’s tutorial “Children's One to One“.

 The “average” student stays 2 weeks.
 You can stay as little as 1 or as long as 8.

-A: The BIG question.
-The vast majority of students progress more than they ever imagined.
+The vast majority of students progress more than they ever imagined!
 We promise to provide you with all the resources and personal attention you should expect from a quality language program.
-We’ll be patient, we’ll explain and re-explain until you “get it”.
-We’ll speak to you in French and expect you to answer in French.
-If you choose, we’ll take you on cultural excursions where you’ll meet and interact with native speakers.
+We'll be patient, we'll explain and re-explain until you "get it".
+We'll speak to you in French and patiently wait for you to answer in French.
+We'll take you on cultural excursions where you'll meet and interact with native speakers.
 The rest is up to you.
 Would you be able to arrive as an absolute beginner speaking no French and leave 2 weeks later, fluent?
-No. But if you’re a motivated beginner, patient, using conscientious study habits and making every effort to speak, speak, speak, you will be able to hold up your end of a conversation with a native French speaker after two weeks.
+No. But if you're motivated, patient, self-disciplined and with good study habits and make every effort to speak and engage with the French world around you, you'll be able to hold up your end of a conversation with a native French speaker after a couple weeks!

 A reasonable amount.
-With Family & Couples or One to One programs, the amount is negotiable with your teacher.
+With private courses, the amount is negotiable with your teacher.

 We have free WIFI Internet access at the school and all accommodation.